-As a result of the ongoing decline in the market based valuations of mineral related assets the Corporation continues to seek out investment opportunities in the industry.
-Altius has a strong preference for royalty-based financings and/or acquisitions that meet its objectives in terms of value and underlying asset quality.
+As a result of the ongoing decline in the market based valuations of many mineral related assets, the Corporation continues to seek out investment opportunities in the industry.
+Altius has a strong preference for royalty-based investments that meet its objectives in terms of inherent value and underlying asset quality.